🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • White branch arch: Spray-painted branches with fairy lights and a few white blooms.

-• Fabric cascade: Floor-to-ceiling white draping with subtle uplighting.
+• Fabric cascade: Floor-to-ceiling white draping with subtle warm uplighting.

 • Paper magic: Hanging paper snowflakes or folded origami stars in varying sizes.

 For the aisle, layer white petals, candles in hurricanes, and greenery.
-It reads luxe without being fussy.
+It reads luxe without being fussy, and it photographs beautifully in low winter light.

 6. Monochrome Tables With Major Texture

-Overhead detail: A monochrome white tablescape with heavy white linen or subtle jacquard base, a sheer overlay adding dimension, matte-edged white plates, crystal glassware, and brushed silver cutlery.
-A white napkin knotted and finished with a slim white velvet ribbon and a tucked cedar sprig.
-Centerpiece hints show mixed-height florals kept tone-on-tone.
-Soft, diffused light to emphasize textures.
+Overhead detail of a monochrome white tablescape with heavy white linen, a sheer overlay, matte-edged white plates, crystal glassware, brushed silver cutlery, and a knotted white napkin finished with a velvet ribbon and cedar sprig.

 How to build a monochrome moment

-• Linens: Choose a heavy white linen or subtle jacquard.
-Add a sheer overlay if you want more dimension.
+• Linens: Choose a heavy white linen or subtle jacquard, then add a sheer overlay if you want more dimension.

 • Place settings: White plates with a matte or ribbed edge, crystal glassware, and brushed silver or gold cutlery.